Wills, Trusts and Probate Disputes

 We can also advise personal representatives (executors or administrators), trustees on their role and duties in order to avoid potential disputes.

-- Challenging lifetime gifts
+- Challenges to the validity of lifetime gifts

-- Challenging the validity of a trust
+- Disputes about the validity of a trust

-- Breach of trustee duties
+- Breach of Trust claims

 Our lawyers are based in Kent and London but we act for clients throughout England and Wales, as well as overseas.
 We are always willing to meet with our clients at any of our offices or, if appropriate, at their home or their place of work.
 Wherever our clients are based, we ensure we communicate with them in a way that suits them.